-(2) In accordance with the monetary policy established by the Central Bank and in order to regulate its money market liquidity, the Institution must maintain minimum deposits for indefinite periods, which accrue interest at the average bank rate.
-As of December 31, 2019, 2018 and 2017, these deposits amounted to \$229 in the three years.
-Interest income from these deposits is payable every 28 days by applying the rate established by the Central Bank's regulations.
+(2) In accordance with the monetary policy established by the Central Bank and in order to regulate its money market liquidity, the Bank must maintain minimum deposits for indefinite periods, which accrue interest at the average bank rate.
+As of December 31, 2019 and 2018, these deposits amounted to \$229 for both years.
+Interest income from these deposits is payable every 28 days by applying the rate established by the Central Bank's regulation.